derickongeri/MISLAND/source/Qgis_Plugin/plugin_development.rst

 and supports QGIS2 version 2.18+.

-The first time you download the MISLAND code, you will also need to clone the "schemas" submodule that is located within it, under "LDMP\\schemas".
+The first time you download the MISLAND code, you will also need to clone the "schemas" submodule that is located within it, under "MISLAND\\schemas".
 If you are using TortoiseGit on Windows, you can right-click anywhere within the MISLAND folder and choose "TortoiseGit" and then "Submodule Update...".
 Clicking ok in the window that comes up will checkout the schemas submodule.
 If